 We require new owners to visit their personal vet within 72 hours.
 This visit serves two purposes – 1) it allows your vet to meet your kitten under the best of circumstances, and 2) it gives you an independent assessment of your kitten’s health.
 This visit should be nothing more than a “well kitty” check since your kitten will have had age-appropriate vaccinations, be spayed or neutered and be microchipped.

 Is shipping available?

 Unfortunately, shipping is not available for Dixie Willow pet kittens.
-The USDA requires a face-to-face transaction for pets.
 You may pick up your kitten from our home or we are happy to work out a meeting place within a reasonable distance.
 We may also transport your kitten(s) a farther distance for a fee.
 For instance, we have occasionally arranged to transport kittens and coordinated it with a trip to visit family or friends.
 So if you live elsewhere in the US and are interested in a Dixie Willow kitten, we can discuss whether a trip to your area is possible.

 Can I come and just visit your Ragdolls even though I’m not getting a kitten?

 The simple answer is “no”.
 Keep in mind that while our Ragdolls are strictly a hobby, they are also an integral part of our home.
-We have work, family, and other obligations just like you do and having an open-door policy isn’t practical or safe.
+We have work, family, and other obligations just like you do and having an open-door policy isn’t practical.
+In today’s world, it’s also not safe.
 Would you welcome into your home people you don’t know who found you online?